LukeWinton/Active-Directory-Deployment/README.md

 ![Screenshot 2025-01-24 122801](https://github.com/user-attachments/assets/d2d1d5bb-8f00-46dd-8a69-6054b0b6bfbf)

-Log back into the DC as your admin account. open active directory and confirm that client 1 has joined the domain.
+Log back into the DC as your admin account.

+Observe active directory and confirm that client 1 has joined the domain.